 4. Calcium chloride tests reflect moisture vapor emission from the surface of the concrete.
 It has been shown that the test reflects moisture in only the top 1/4 to 1/2 inch of the slab's thickness.
 If ambient environmental conditions immediately preceding testing have been extremely dry or wet, the concrete surface may be affected and test results may be skewed accordingly.

 5. Testing on an open, or breathing, concrete surface may not reflect moisture deep within or directly below the concrete slab.
 Once covered by floor coverings with limited permeability, concrete moisture content will equalize within the thickness of the slab.
 This may mean that a greater volume of moisture will be present at the floor covering/concrete interface after installation is completed than was originally anticipated.
 See the attached article When 3 lbs is not 3 lbs.pdf

 6. "Home-made" calcium chloride test kits are being used and in some cases by very reputable labs.
-Some of these kits do not meet the apparatus requirements of ASTM F-1869-09 and are delivering questionable results.
+Some of these kits do not meet the apparatus requirements of ASTM F-1869-16 and deliver questionable results.